ajitagupta/100dollarstartup/README.md

 * dog care
 * bookkeeping

-He also lays out a straightforward and comprehensive plan on how to get things done, one lesson at a time.
+He also lays out the raw material in a straightforward and comprehensive plan, lesson after lesson.

 ## Lesson 1: Where do Ideas Come From?
 Wander around.
 You will spot opportunities everywhere!
 Some of them are: